 Overly-arched posture is promoted by popular fitness personalities and popular exercises where it is mistaken for, even advertised for, fitness and trimness.
 Trainers often tell clients to stick their behind out when squatting or lunging, however this is too much arch.
 The hyperextension is damaging over time to the low spine joints and soft tissue.
 It also does not use core muscles effectively.

 What Do Abs Have To Do With This?

 Abs work like any other muscles - they bend the joints they cross.
 For example. biceps bend your elbow forward (or keep it from straightening).
 Abs cross your vertebrae.
-They bend your spine forward or keep it from swaying backward, but only if you voluntarily engage them.
+They bend your spine forward or keep it from swaying backward, but only if you voluntarily use them.
+Using abdominal muscles does not mean to tighten them.
+TIght muscles can't do their job.
+You wouldn't want to tighten your leg muscles and try to run.
+Or tighten your throat and try to sing.
+You use abdominal muscles to move your spine.
+That's all.
 You need to deliberately use your abs while standing to hold you from backward arching, particularly when reaching overhead and carrying loads.

 Using your abs doesn't mean sucking them in or making them "tight.
 You can't breathe or move properly with tightened muscles.
 Tightening does not change your posture or reduce the pain-producing arch.